Geneva-Robovikes/Robot-2022/README.md

 2022 Geneva Robovikes code for the 2022 FRC season.
 Proceed with caution...

 ## **How to Run the Robot**
-1) Connect to the radio over wifi, which should end in 3067.
+1) Connect to the radio over wifi*, which should end in 3067.
 2) Open driver station and verify the connection box is green.
 3) Using VS Code, click on the "W" in the top right then select "Deploy Robot Code".
 4) Once the code is deployed, go back to driver station and wait for the text, "No Robot Code", to switch to "Disabled".